CreditDigital/widget/README.md

 ```

 ### Checkout without the checkout button
 You can build your own checkout experience as long as you make a `GET` request to CreditDigital at the end.
-Remember to encode the URL.
 ```javascript
 import React from "react";
 import CreditDigital from "creditdigital-widget";